This tour includes some of the most important sites where the events of so long ago shaped the America we enjoy today.

-Explore Valley Forge either by a self-guided driving tour, a ranger-led walking tour, a trolley tour or rent a bike and enjoy over 20 miles of well marked trails.
-Some of the major highlights you’ll experience include the Muhlenberg Brigade Huts, General George Washington’s Headquarters, the Washington Memorial Chapel and the Isaac Potts home.
-Stop by the Park Theater for a short introductory film before you get started.
+Explore Valley Forge by self-guided driving tours, ranger-led walking tours, trolley tours, or rent a bike and enjoy over 20 miles of trails.
+Major highlights include the Muhlenberg Brigade Huts, Washington’s Headquarters, the Washington Memorial Chapel and the Isaac Potts home.

 See the home of the famed Liberty Bell at the New Liberty Bell Pavilion along with the National Constitution Center, Independence Hall, the home of America’s most beloved flag maker, Betsy Ross.
 If you tire of history check out the Philadelphia Zoo and the Philadelphia Museum of Art.

 Built in 1772, during the Civil War many notable British soldiers including General Cornwallis dined here after the British captured Philadelphia.
 Experience award winning 18th century American fare presented by servers dressed in authentic period garb.